England midfielder Jill Scott retires from soccer | Sports-Games

 - United Kingdom

-England midfielder Jill Scott announced her retirement from soccer on Tuesday, the second member of the Euro 2022-winning team to do so in two days.
+England midfielder Jill Scott announced her retirement from soccer, the second member of the Euro 2022-winning team to do so in two days.

 The 35-year-old Scott's decision comes after Ellen White, the team's record scorer, said Monday she was retiring.
 Both Scott and White played in the final of the Women's European Championship on July 31, when England beat Germany 2-1 after extra time.